 Hemp oil has been used extensively to treat a variety of medical conditions, but not everyone can benefit from hemp oil.
 For one, hemp seed oil lacks therapeutic terpenes and other cannabinoids that can interact positively with CBD (for some conditions).
 Additionally, hemp seeds do not have as high concentrations of CBD as the cannabis plant or a mature hemp plant does.

 Furthermore, these oils are not usually tested for CBD content.
-Hemp CBD oil is also not recommended for use on patients that take blood thinners, since CBD has anticoagulant properties that can reduce clotting.
-When deciding between cbd vs hemp oil, consider these factors.
+Hemp CBD oil is also not recommended for use on patients that take blood-thinners since CBD has anticoagulant properties that can reduce clotting.
+When deciding between CBD vs hemp oil, consider these factors.

 Cannabis oil refers to oil that is made using whole-plant extracts.
 Cannabis extraction uses solvents like Co2, butane, and ethanol to strip away cannabinoids and terpenes to reap up to 80 percent THC content.
 Cannabis oil can be used in tinctures, edibles, juices, concentrates, capsules, topicals, vapes, and more.
-The THC content depends on extraction method and the quality of the plant.
+The THC content depends on the extraction method and the quality of the plant.

 Cannabis oil can be rich in CBD and also include THC and other terpenes.
 Varying ratios of CBD with THC can produce different effects.
 Generally, the higher the CBD content compared to THC, the more clear-headed and focused you’ll feel.
 Equal amounts of THC can provide anti-anxiety, anti-nausea, anti-inflammation, and anti-pain effects.